atflick/wp-gh-action-dispatch/README.md

-# Wordpress GH Action Dispatch
+# Wordpress Github Action Dispatch
 Easily dispatch actions from Wordpress with a button.
 Especially great for publishing static sites that use WP as a headless API coupled with something like Gridsome or Gatsby.

 ## Add all necessary settings in the WP backend